Tropical Medicine Diploma.

 Applications should be submitted by email to firstname.lastname@example.org

-Applications open on Thursday 29th November 2018 and will close on Tuesday 8th January 2019.
-Shortlisted candidates will be interviewed at Don Valley House, Sheffield (date and time TBC January 2019).
-The successful applicant will be expected to undertake the dipolma at the Liverpool School of Tropical Medicine in the 2019/2020 training year and plan for one year out of programme experience overseas.
+Applications open on monday 18th November 2019 and will close by 23:30 on Monday 16th December 2019.
+Shortlisted candidates will be interviewed at Don Valley House, Sheffield (date and time TBC January 2020).
+The successful applicant will be expected to undertake the dipolma at the Liverpool School of Tropical Medicine in the 2020/2021 training year and plan for one year out of programme experience overseas.

 Date TBC - Interviews will take place at Don Valley House, details TBC